The Man on the Roof: Production

 The actor Carl-Gustaf Lindstedt was picked for the part as the policeman Beck after Wideberg had seen him with a serious face in a talk show not knowing he was on air.
 Previously, Lindstedt was mostly known for roles in comedy films.

 Filming took place between 11 December 1975 and 30 April 1976, using a budget of 3.9 million SEK.
 Bo Widerberg didn't like the fake theater blood so pigs blood was used.

 Reception

 The critics were very positive and especially praised the dialogue.
 Around 750,000 people attended the film in Sweden, making it the most successful film produced by the Swedish Film Institute until Fanny and Alexander was released in 1982.
-The film was selected as the Swedish entry for the Best Foreign Language Film at the 50th Academy Awards, but was not accepted as a nominee.
+The film was selected as the Swedish entry for the Best Foreign Language Film at the 50th Academy Awards, but was not nominated.